Spiritual Fringe

 Note: This blog post might be considered a continuation of this blog post, and part of a series that is more personal-journey.

-st, 2015, Kurt Vonnegut Memorial Library, Indianapolis, Indiana.
+Date and place: Oct.
+31st, 2015, Kurt Vonnegut Memorial Library, Indianapolis, Indiana.

 French writer and art-collector Noël Arnaud says “I am the space where I am,” and this is where I am now: sitting in a re-creation of Kurt Vonnegut’s home office, lounging in a very low, white, leather chair (low chairs, if you’d like to know about it, were the working-space preference for the six-foot fiction-writing man), beside a low table with a dark blue Smith-Corona electric typewriter on it, and a red-hen lamp (all Vonnegut’s once-upon-a-time), surrounded by shelves filled with books that, as the curator of this library/museum told me, have been deemed “what Kurt would’ve probably read.”
 I see a lot of classics, some contemporary novels, lots of odd sci-fi titles, and then, sensibly, a shelf of Danielle Steele romances beside Vonnegut’s own books in translation.
 The curator, a little embarrassedly, said he didn’t think Vonnegut would read those.
 “But they were donated,” he said and shrugged.
 I don’t know.
 Whether he would’ve read them or not I can’t say, but I think Kurt might’ve appreciated the break from all the stuffy seriousness of those classics.